Ahmad-Shaer/Restaurant-Website-/README.md

 the website contain multiple pages : the main page to show the place and some of the food that they serve and a page for the user oreders and a profile page and a food menu and for the admin a main dashboard to keep track the statistics of the business and  a page to  add or edit the food menu and an order page to keep track of all the orders.

-I used Php Storm ,Xampp , bootstrap , php admin .
+I used Php Storm ,Xampp , bootstrap , php admin / php,html,css .

 here are some picutres from the database and the application
 # Food Table